Data Feed Files

 If the file does not exist, simply click the Create button to queue a task.
 When the task completes, click the Download Feed File link that appears.

-- How do I schedule my data feed file to be refreshed automatically?
+- How do I set my data feed file to be refreshed only and not uploaded?

 - Open tab-delimited TXT or CSV file in Excel or Open Office Calc